-Ever since we opened our London drug rehab centres, first in Acton and now our Fitzrovia drug rehab, we have been working with clients who have come to us for help with addiction to crystal meth.
+Ever since we opened our London drug rehab centre, in Fitzrovia drug rehab, we have been working with clients who have come to us for help with addiction to crystal meth.
 In most cases, they have been using crystal meth as part of chemsex, often with GHB and mephedrone.
 Typically, chemsex involves this cocktail of potent drugs to facilitate sex, mainly between gay men and sometimes transgender women.
 Not only does this lead to addiction for some, but there’s a significant risk of ill health, overdose and even death.

 Michael’s Experience in our London Drug Rehab: Crystal Meth Recovery

 ‘My relationship with substances developed over years.
 I started taking drugs at 13 or 14.
 It started with weed, MDMA and hallucinogens.
 It was mainly party drugs.
 I always thought I was the life of the party or the last man standing.
 And that progressed over a period of maybe 15 years, until I was the only man standing – and not standing.
 I was at a place where my brain was gone and I was completely psychotic.
 I was using crystal meth on an almost daily basis to keep going.
 I don’t think you can see that coming.
 When I had my first drug, it was always, ‘but I’ll never do this drug’ or ‘definitely, I’ll never inject’.
 And then I was.
 I was lost in it.